PKP Intercity

-PKP Intercity is a company of PKP Group responsible for long-distance passenger transport.
-It runs about 350 trains daily, connecting mainly large agglomerations and smaller towns in Poland.
-The company also provides most international trains to and from Poland.
-Trains offer Wi-Fi connectivity.
+PKP Intercity is the subsidiary of the PKP Group responsible for long-distance rail passenger transport in Poland.
+It operates around 350 trains daily, connecting large agglomerations and smaller towns in Poland.
+It offers its services under TLK, InterCity, Express Intercity and Express Intercity Premium brands.
+The company also provides most international rail connections to and from the country.
+In 2023, the company reported an 18.2% of market share in terms of total number of served passengers in the country.